FOLLOW UP ON GM FOODS

 The CODEX ALIMENTARIUS (INTERNATIONAL FOOD CODE)

-DICTATES APRE MARKET ASESSMENT, CASE BY CASE, WHICH INCLUDES DIRECT AND INDIRECT EFFECTS
+DICTATES APRE MARKET ASESSMENT, CASE BY CASE, WHICH INCLUDES DIRECT AND

 THE CARTAGENA PROTOCOL ON BIO SAFETY (CPB) is a LEGALLY BINDING TREATY

-Wwhich regulates the movement of living, modified organisms (LMO’s) which are capable of transferring or replicating genetic material.
-CONSENT FROM IMPORTERS IS needed before the first shipment.
+Wwhich regulates the movement of living, modified organisms (LMO’s) which are

-12) HAVE GM PRODUCTS CURRENTLY ON THE INTERNATIONAL MARKET PASSED A RISK ASSESSMENT?
+12) HAVE GM PRODUCTS CURRENTLY ON THE INTERNATIONAL MARKET PASSED A RISK

 YES.
 NO RISKS WERE FOUND.